dshadowwolf/vciv-disassembler/README.md

 While there was some hopes to have this use nothing but standard C++, it was found that a version of Boost was needed - if just for Boost::format (since std::format is a C++20 feature that I do not have a compiler with support for, yet).
 There are likely to be further tools and libraries relied upon in the future, as the project moves from being several chunks of inter-related code and single-threaded to being something thread-safe and a library that can be relied on to provide instruction decoding handling.

 ### Utility Internals
+At this point there has been some work done to replicate the functionality of Boost::format - whether this is actually needed and a replacement for Boost::format is required at all.
+(It would be nice for the code-base to not need anything more than the C and C++ standard libraries, but this might be a pipe-dream)

 To some extent there is a major need to refactor the current code into a more coherent and cohesive system.
 This is planned but not documented, as needs and extended requirements are being found as things progress.
-At a minimum some internal math system is going to be required for handling some chunks of instruction encodings, such as the SCALAR32 "conditional branch" instructions, which jump to "program memory start plus \"offset*2\"" (in @hermanhermitage's documentation, `b<cc> $+o*2*`).

 More than that a full refactor to replace the "magic number" bit-masks and shifts into constants, along with a portable replacement for the current instruction-stream read and decode into proper input for instructions is necessary.